schwindelig/git2ai/README.md

 # git2ai
-Tries to replace placeholders in AssemblyInfo.cs with git data.
+Tries to replace placeholders in AssemblyInfo.cs with information form your git repository.
+Quick and dirty solution for internal use at schwindelig.ch.
 Use at your own risk.

+Requires .NET Framework 4.6.1

 ## Placeholders
 There are currently only 2 placeholders you can use: